 import App from './App';

-VS Code webview limitations
+Note that VS Code webview has some limitations:

 - Service worker / Local storage are not available.

 Code will only be evaluated inside VS Code extension webview's isolated iframe.
 The MDX files can only require dependencies within your active workspace folders.
 By default, only HTTPS content is allowed within the webview.
 Of course, you still need to make sure you trust the MDX file you preview, AND trust the files inside your workspace.
 Note that with the default Content Security Policy, you would not be able to preview a LiveEditor.